al-aleman/datillilo/README.md

     done
     cd cleandata

-    # Indexing the reference genome (should be inside the folder)
+    # Indexing the reference genome (the fasta file should be inside the folder)
     bowtie2-build ./schidigera.fasta schidigera
     mkdir plastome